KMMBridge - XCFramework publishing for Kotlin Multiplatform

 ArtifactManager

 .
-This interface actually “publishes” the zip file to a remote server. - Build and publication process.
+This interface actually “publishes” the zip file to a remote server, and generates the url from which your published binary can be accessed. - Build and publication process.
 Generally a CI workflow.
 This is also your code.
-We provide starter templates, but CI generally winds up being custom over time.
+Our tutorials provide examples focused on GitHub Actions, but CI integration with production systems is often custom.

 Swift Package Manager (SPM)